NSHipster/articles/2014-03-31-avspeechsynthesizer.md

 Mac OS 9 users will no doubt have fond memories of the old system voices: Bubbles, Cellos, Pipe Organ, and Bad News.

-> These can still be installed on Mac OS X. Just look under the "English (United States) - Novelty" voices in the "Dictation & Speech" preference pane.
+> These can still be installed on OS X. Just look under the "English (United States) - Novelty" voices in the "Dictation & Speech" preference pane.

 In the name of quality over quantity, each language is provided a voice for each major locale region.
 So instead of asking for "Fred" and "Markus", `AVSpeechSynthesisVoice` asks for `en-US` and `de-DE`.